 PineconeAsyncio

-class pinecone.PineconeAsyncio(api_key: str | None = None, host: str | None = None, proxy_url: str | None = None, ssl_ca_certs: str | None = None, ssl_verify: bool | None = None, additional_headers: Dict[str, str] | None = {}, **kwargs)[source]
+class pinecone.PineconeAsyncio(api_key: str | None = None, host: str | None = None, proxy_url: str | None = None, ssl_ca_certs: str | None = None, ssl_verify: bool | None = None, additional_headers: dict[str, str] | None = {}, **kwargs)[source]

 PineconeAsyncio is an asyncio client for interacting with Pinecone’s control plane API.